KBAlign: Efficient Self Adaptation on Specific Knowledge Bases: Introduction

-Inspire by the above analogy, we purpose KBAlign, a highly efficient self adaptation approach tailored to specific knowledge bases (KBs) comprising self-improvement learning.
-Generally, we tune the model in a completely self-supervised manner, and maximize the tuned model's potential in inference.
-As shown in Fig.~\ref{fig:intro}, for \textbf{self annotation}, we organize the original KB materials and conduct self annotation to get initial Q\&A data pairs that can cover various downstream task scenarios.
-For \textbf{iterative tuning}, we require the model to check its own responses as the learning progresses, and help the model to modify the common mistakes at the current stage.
+Drawing an analogy to the human learning process, RAG is similar to open-book tests in which students could query KB materials.
+If they conduct self-study in advance, quickly grasping the fundamental content of the books themselves, the effectiveness and efficiency in tests can be improved.
+Based on this idea, we purpose KBAlign, a highly efficient self-adaptation approach tailored to specific KBs comprising self-improvement learning.
+Generally, we align the model with the small domain in a highly efficient and completely self-supervised manner.
+As shown in Fig.~\ref{fig:intro}, for \textbf{self annotation}, we organize the original KB materials in multiple grains and conduct self annotation to get instruction-response pairs that can cover various downstream task scenarios.
+For \textbf{iterative tuning}, we require the model to check its own responses and help modify common mistakes in the current stage for a faster convergence.
 Meanwhile, we conduct \textbf{targeted inference} in which strategies such as query expansion and confidence verification are adopted to refine the response.

 Experiments on fact QA, long-form QA, and professional field test have shown the effectiveness of our method across different backbone models.
-With a low cost, KBAlign masters the general knowledge content from the KB and achieves significant performance improvements.
+With a low cost, KBAligned models master the general knowledge content from the KB and achieves significant performance improvements.
 Side experiments including ablation studies and performance curve analyses identify the most efficient self-annotated data amount and optimal training volumes, offering valuable guidance for effectively applying KBAlign in practical scenarios.

-Our main contributions are as follows: (1) We propose KBAlign, a novel method for autonomous LLM adaptation tailored to knowledge bases.
-KBAlign is the first approach to help LLMs perform KB adaptation relying entirely on self annotations; (2) We provide empirical insights into efficient self adaptation to KBs, offering practical parameters and settings for deploying KBAlign; (3) We conduct a comprehensive analysis of the proposed self adaptation framework.
+Our main contributions are as follows: (1) We propose KBAlign, a novel method for autonomous LLM adaptation tailored to textual KBs.
+It helps LLMs perform KB adaptation relying entirely on self annotations; (2) We provide empirical insights into efficient self-adaptation to KBs, offering practical parameters and settings for deploying KBAlign; (3) We conduct a comprehensive analysis of the proposed self-adaptation framework.
 Through a range of evaluation metrics and case studies, we identify the effectiveness of KBAlign and discuss the current limitations of our approach, highlighting areas for future improvement.